The Dawn of a World Simulator

 Learning the world through observation

 This is easy to see with language.
 Given only “=”, next-token prediction is ill-posed.
 Given “2+3=”, the next token is nearly deterministic.
-Train a language model on enough of these sequences and the predictions become low-entropy.
+Train a language model on enough of these sequences and the predictions become more certain.
 Some capabilities emerge from scale alone, but others only appear once training sequences are long enough to include the information needed to resolve uncertainty.

 Learning long horizons and hidden state